rayrapetyan/cdemu_debian_install/README.md

 ## Step 3: Copy the Dockerfile and Build the Docker Image

 Copy the provided Dockerfile into the cloned `cdemu` folder.
-Then, open the Dockerfile in a text editor and update the base image's codename with the one you obtained in Step 2.
+Then, open the Dockerfile in a text editor and update the builder base image's codename (first line in the Dockerfile) with the one you obtained in Step 2.

 Navigate to the `cdemu` folder in the terminal and build the Docker image using the following command: